Terms and spelling

 online

-on-site (adjective), on site
+on site (adverb)

 P

-passport, passport size photographs
+passport, passport-size photographs

 photocard